Danaus plexippus

 How to Find Caterpillars in the Field: Look on milkweeds; especially on those plants taking refuge in the understory of Russian Olive Trees.
 Young monarch caterpillars burrow out a hole in the ventral side of the host plant leaf.
 Go to Caterpillar Strip Patterns and scroll down the photos to the monarch caterpillar photos.

-Caterpillar setups: Open terrariums; Open Bucket
+Caterpillar setups: Open terrariums; Open Bucket; Collapsible Cages (if using potted plants.)

 Overwintering Stage: Adult.
 Adults migrate south for the winter.